 This routine implements the record type specific special processing for the field referred to by dbAddr.
 It is called twice when a field is written to from outside the record, once with after=0 before any changes are made to the field, and again with after=1 after the change has been made.
 The routine can prevent any changes from being made by returning an error status from the first call (after=0).
 File special.h defines special types.
-This routine is only called for user special fields, i.e. fields with $SPC_x \times x >= 100$.
-A field is declared special in the ASCII record definition file.
-New values should not by added to special.h, instead use SPC_MOD .
+This routine is only called for user special fields, i.e. fields with special.h after the change has been made.
+The routine can prevent any changes from being made by returning an error status from the first call (after=0).
+File special.h defines special types.
+This routine is only called for user special fields, i.e. fields with special.h, instead use special.h.
+New values should not by added to special.h, instead use special.h.